Cooperative oligopoly games with boundedly rational firms: References

-\noi 7.
-Chander, P. and H. Tulkens (1997).
-A core of an economy with multilateral environmental externalities, International Journal of Game Theory, 26, 379-401.
+\item Chander P. and H. Tulkens (1997) A core of an economy with multilateral environmental externalities, International Journal of Game Theory, 26, 379-401.

-\noi 8.
-Chen, H.C, J. Friedman and J.-F. Thisse (1997).
-Boundedly rational Nash equilibrium: a probabilistic choice approach.
+\item Chen H.C, J. Friedman and J.F.
+Thisse (1997) Boundedly rational Nash equilibrium: a probabilistic choice approach.
 Games and Economic Behavior, 18, 32-54.

-\noi 9.
-Currarini S. and M. Marini (1998).
-The core of games with Stackelberg leaders, Working Paper, MPRA.
+\item Currarini S. and M. Marini (2003) A sequential approach to the characteristic function and the core in games with externalities, Sertel, M., Kara, A.(eds.), Advances in Economic Design.
+Springer Verlag, Berlin.

-\noi 10.
-Dang, V. D. and Jennings, N. R. (2004).
-Generating coalition structures with finite bound from the optimal guarantees.
+\item Dang V. D. and N.R.
+Jennings (2004) Generating coalition structures with finite bound from the optimal guarantees.
 In: 3rd International Conference on Autonomous Agents and Multi-Agent Systems, New York, USA, 564-571.